Eigenvalue estimates for the fractional Laplacian on lattice subgraphs: Preliminaries

 \begin{proof}

 \

 $(a)$: From (3), Proposition~\ref{pro:a} and Definition~\ref{def:b}, we have $Q_\alpha(x,y) = Q_\alpha(y,x)$, and

-$(b)$: The property (a) tells us that the operator $L^\alpha_{G_1}$ is self-adjoint and positive definite, which contains that the eigenvalues are positive and real numbers.
-To prove $\lambda_1$ is single, we suppose that there exist real eigenfunctions $\phi_1$ and $\varphi_1$ corresponding to $\lambda_1$, which satisfy $\phi_1 \neq c\varphi_1$.
+$(b)$: The property (a) implies that the operator $L^\alpha_{G_1}$ is self-adjoint and positive definite, which derives that the eigenvalues are positive and real numbers.
+To prove $\lambda_1$ is single, suppose that there exist real eigenfunctions $\phi_1$ and $\varphi_1$ corresponding to $\lambda_1$, which satisfy $\phi_1 \neq c\varphi_1$.
 Select a constant $k$ to make $\phi_1 - k\varphi_1$ a sign changing eigenfunction, which contradicts the property (c).

 $(c)$: Suppose $\langle \phi_1, \phi_1\rangle _{G_1} = 1$.
 If $\phi_1$ changes sign, we choose $\phi_1(x_1)<0$ and $\phi_1(x_2)>0$.
 Define $\widetilde{\phi_1} = |\phi_1|$, and there holds